tbedford/Website-Test/source/diving-into-the-buffer-pool.md

 The main point is a deadlock has not been reached, as the memory hungry sub-system that exhausted its buffer pool would be blocked to prevent deadlocking the other sub-systems due to memory starvation.

+## Fragmentation

+Earlier in these notes I talked mainly about how buffer pools can prevent memory exhaustion by blocking a process when its buffer pool is exhausted.
+However, there is a really big advantage of buffer pools I did not mention before - fragmentation prevention.

+The great thing about buffer pools in that, for a specific buffer pool, all buffers are of the same size.
+This means fragmentation is impossible.
+OK well, that's not exactly true.
+Let's be more specific.
+Fragmentation can occur in that as you free buffers you will get gaps in memory.
+But the advantage of buffer pools is because all buffers are of the same size you will never get a case where memory allocation fails due to a free block not being big enough.

+Buffer pools are an excellent solution in embedded systems, or in any scenario where you are going to create a lot of allocations of the same size.